Five Types of Alcoholics Identified

 In this group, the alcoholics are mostly men around 38 years old who have been dependent on alcohol for at least 10 years.
 However, of all the types of alcoholics, those in this group are the most likely to seek treatment for their dependence, with about two-thirds seeking help in the form of self-help groups, detox programs, inpatient treatment, and specialty rehab.

-Of these types of alcoholics two-thirds seek treatment.
-If you’re suffering from alcohol addiction and need to go through alcohol rehab then contact us today or call 877-284-0353, to speak with one of our trained specialists.
+Of these types of alcoholics, two-thirds seek treatment.
+If you’re suffering from alcohol addiction and need to go through alcohol rehab in Florida, contact us today or call 877-672-3967, to speak with one of our trained specialists.
 You can also verify if your insurance will cover the cost of rehab.